anay-p/mysql-for-termux/README.md

 ```

 ## Errors
-If you get any errors, type into the Termux terminal (after the '$' symbol):
+If you get any errors during or after installation, type into the Termux terminal (after the '$' symbol):
 ```
 cat logs.log
 ```